algoristic/blog-articles/archive/from-xml-to-java/en.md

 You can find the complete project on my [GitHub](https://github.com/algoristic/blog-articles/tree/master/archive/from-xml-to-java).

 ## Introduction
-When it comes to data exchange in various cases you will make use of data in XML format.
+When it comes to data exchange in various cases you will make use of the XML format.
 No matter why you are doing so (in many modern applications you will prefer JSON) there is one thing you shouldn't do: **write you own parser**.
 Man, I mean, we are *flying to Mars*, you shouldn't parse your data *by hand* in 2019...

 The obvious reasons is: there are libraries, that will do that more effiecient and reliable.
 You can do that for a homework in your studies, but when your boss catches you doing that, you are in need of an explanation.
 So, ~~if you heard of Java SAX Parser~~ we will use JAXB for that.